oneblockmore/docs-1/tutorials/messaging.md

 });
 ```

-or, equivalently, as called on the event object itself,
+or, equivalently, as called on the event object itself:

 ```rust
 MessagePosted {